New Beauville surfaces and finite simple groups: Ramification Structures for Finite Simple Groups

 Observe that the above proof actually shows that the group $\PSL(2,q)$ can admit many Beauville structures of various types.
 On the other hand, if the types are fixed then we can deduce the following.

-\begin{cor} Let $p$ be an odd prime, and let $r,s>5$ be two relatively prime integers which divide the order of $\PSL(2,p)$.
-Then $\PSL(2,p)$ admits an unmixed Beauville structure of type $((r,r,r),(s,s,s))$. \end{cor} \begin{proof} Since $r$ (respectively $s$) divides $|\PSL(2,p)|$ then it must divide either $\frac{p-1}{2}$ or $\frac{p+1}{2}$ or $p$.
-If both $r$ and $s$ divide $\frac{p^2-1}{2}$ then the result immediately follows from the proof of Theorem~\ref{thm.unmixed.PSL}.
-Otherwise, if $r=p$ then it relies on Corollary~\ref{cor.unip} as well. \end{proof}
+\begin{cor} Let $p$ be an odd prime, and let $r,s>5$ be two relatively prime integers each of which divides either $\frac{p-1}{2}$ or $\frac{p+1}{2}$ or $p$.
+Then $\PSL(2,p)$ admits an unmixed Beauville structure of type $((r,r,r),(s,s,s))$. \end{cor} \begin{proof} If each of $r$ and $s$ divides either $\frac{p-1}{2}$ or $\frac{p+1}{2}$ then the result follows from the proof of Theorem~\ref{thm.unmixed.PSL}.
+Otherwise, if $r=p$ (or $s=p$) then it relies on Corollary~\ref{cor.unip} as well. \end{proof}

 \begin{proof}[proof of Corollary~\ref{cor.PSL.types}] Without loss of generality we may assume that $s$ is odd.
 By the Chinese Remainder Theorem there exists a unique integer $0\leq x <2rs$ solving the system of simultaneous congruences